Current fruit fly outbreaks

 We visit properties within 1.5km of the outbreak centre and remove, treat and dispose of fallen host fruit and vegetables

-1,000,000 sterile flies are released per square kilometre once or twice a week for up to 12 weeks.
-The sterile flies mate with females who then lay infertile eggs.
-That prevents the fruit flies from replicating and spreading.
+After bait spotting is complete we release 1,000,000 sterile flies per square kilometre.
+We do this once or twice a week for up to 12 weeks.
+The sterile flies mate with wild females who then lay infertile eggs.
+This prevents the fruit flies from breading and spreading.

 The sterile flies are produced at the Sterile Insect Facility in Port Augusta.